 Once a chemical is classified, the label is the most visible element, communicating the hazards that transportation and use of chemical drums might entail.
 The Globally Harmonized System (GHS) for Classification and Labelling of Chemicals is an international, standardised set of criteria for labelling chemical containers, chemical drums and barrels, showing hazard information and safety precautions.

-BS5609 requires a label to withstand extreme weathering conditions and sea-water exposure, in order to obtain compliance.
+BS 5609 requires a label to withstand extreme weathering conditions and sea-water exposure, in order to obtain compliance.
 Avery Dennison test protocols are designed to ensure resistance and durability of the drum label materials - for example, one test assesses adhesion and label quality after 90-day immersion of the drum label materials in sea water.
-For more information about the portfolio that complies with Part 2 (Marine Performance Test) of BS5609, download our list of BS5609 pt.
-2 (Marine Test) certified labels.
+For more information about the portfolio that complies with Section two (Marine Performance Test) of BS 5609, download our list of BS 5609 Section two (Marine Test) certified labels.

 Oil Can Label Materials